adricl/midi_music_maker/README.md

 ## Logic for the processing of midi input.

-1. Callback reads the MIDI input from the device in a thread that keeps reading it and saving it to a file.
+1. Callback reads the MIDI input from the device and puts it into a buffer
-2. Once there is a pause of the input for 5 seconds we then process the file through the LLM on a different thread from the input reading thread.
+2. Once there is a pause of the input for 5 seconds we then copy the buffer and write it to a file then process it via the LLM.
-3. While the processing is occuring we need to change the file we are writing to.
-Once the processing is done we need to write to another new file.

-Global Variables
-last_midi_input_time
-midi_input_file

-Callback
-Records midi inputs.
-For each input we need to set a timestamp variable to the current time. takes the file it will need to write out to from the global variable.

-Main loop,

-detect if the last midi input time is more than 5 seconds ago and if it is process the file.
-When processing a new file we need to
+3. The LLM will then ouptut the next few notes.